-- 1. Obtain an application packet from the Allied Health department secretary (435-893-2232) or download a packet at www.snow.edu/nursing. - 2.
-The application deadline is March 1. - 3.
-Applications must be submitted to the Allied Health department at Snow College and include: - a completed application; - a \$25, non-refundable Nursing Application fee, payable to "Snow College"; - submit a current, unrestricted Utah State LPN license.
-Students accepted into the RN program with appending license have until August 1 to submit a copy of their licensure; - official transcripts of any/all colleges and/or universities attended to date must be received by the Allied Health department by March 1 of current year;
+An application packet can be obtained from the Allied Health department secretary, 435-893-2232, or download a packet at www.snow.edu/alliedhealth.

+The application deadline is March 1.

+- 1. Applications must be submitted to the Allied Health department at Snow College and include: - A completed and signed RN application; - A \$25, non-refundable Nursing Application fee, payable to Snow College; - Two letters of recommendation, preferably from previous employers or teachers; - Submit a current, unrestricted Utah State LPN license.
+Students accepted into the RN program with a pending license have until August 1 to submit a copy of their licensure; - Official transcripts of all colleges and/or universities attended to date must be received by the Allied Health department by March 1 of current year; - Provide evidence of math competency by one of the following methods: - 1.
+ACT test results with a minimum math score of 23; - 2.
+Accuplacer test score of 90 or above; - Completion of MATH 1010 with a minimum of a C (2.0) grade. - Cumulative College GPA of 2.5 or higher